via-teaching/ecs273-26s/README.md

 - The backend assumes MongoDB is available at `mongodb://localhost:27017`.
 - The database name is `stock_ak`.
 - The frontend assumes the FastAPI backend is running at `http://127.0.0.1:8000`.
-- Data files must be located inside `server/data/`.
+- Data files must be located inside `akandya/server/data/`.
-- Stock data should be placed in `server/data/stockdata/`.
+- Stock data should be placed in `akandya/server/data/stockdata/`.
-- News JSON files should be placed in `server/data/stocknews/{ticker}/news.json`.
+- News JSON files should be placed in `akandya/server/data/stocknews/{ticker}/news.json`.
-- The t-SNE file should be placed at `server/data/tsne.csv`.
+- The t-SNE file should be placed at `akandya/server/data/tsne.csv`.
 - News article formatting depends on the scraped text from Homework 1.
 - If the frontend does not load data, check that MongoDB and FastAPI are both running.
 - If MongoDB connection fails, verify that the MongoDB service is started.
 - If a Python module is missing, make sure the server virtual environment is activated before running `pip install -r requirements.txt`.
-- If a frontend package is missing, run `npm install` inside the `client` folder.
+- If a frontend package is missing, run `npm install` inside `akandya/client`.

 ---